dtilley/hello-world/README.md

 My PhD often feels like a slow slide into insanity requiring me to constantly reevaluate how I conceptualize both the physical world and how I feel about it.
 I cannot get anything done, the burden of trying to understand everything is a disease that inhibits progress and happiness.
 The only thing I want is for people to be happy, so "Hello World, I love you.
 I love that you exsist and experience joy.
-Please be patient and forgiving, the context of my thoughts and feelings are often shrouded in darkness, shame, anger and suffering.
+Please be patient and forgiving, the context of my thoughts and feelings are often shrouded in  shame, anger and suffering.
 I love you."